Numerical ranges of non-normal random matrices: elliptic Ginibre and non-Hermitian Wishart ensembles: Abstract

 \section{Abstract}

 The numerical range of a non-normal matrix plays a central role as a descriptor of non-normal effects beyond spectral information.
 We study a class of fundamental non-Hermitian random matrix ensembles that interpolate between the Hermitian and non-Hermitian regimes.
 Our analysis focuses on the elliptic Ginibre ensemble and its chiral counterpart, as well as on non-Hermitian Wishart matrices.
 For each of these models, we explicitly characterise the geometry of the numerical range in the large-system limit.
 In particular, we show that for the elliptic Ginibre ensemble and its chiral version, the limiting numerical range is an ellipse, whereas for the non-Hermitian Wishart ensemble it is described by a non-elliptic envelope.
+Furthermore, we determine the numerical range of products of $n$ independent elliptic Ginibre matrices, which recovers, in the cases $n=1$ and $n=2$, the results for the elliptic Ginibre ensemble and the non-Hermitian Wishart ensemble at maximal non-Hermiticity, respectively.